ntut-xuan/FastShop/backend/README.md

 flask run --host 0.0.0.0 --port 8080
 ```

-If in the `fastshop/` directory or anywhere else, specifing the path of factory function (`create_app`) will do the work.
+If in the `fastshop/` directory or anywhere else, specifying the path of factory function (`create_app`) will do the work.

 ```
 flask --app backend/app:create_app run --host 0.0.0.0 --port 8080